rfadeev/unity-forge-property-drawers/README.md

 ### Attribute usage

-Import `UnityForge` namespace and mark animator state name field with `AnimationName` attribute.
-After that you will be able to select animator state name value from dropdown list in Unity editor if Animator component is attached to inspected object.
+Import `UnityForge` namespace and mark animation name field with `AnimationName` attribute.
+After that you will be able to select animation name value from dropdown list in Unity editor if Animation component is attached to inspected object.

 ```csharp
 using UnityEngine;